- How do I obtain a copy of a Traffic Collision Report?

 You can report traffic related problems in your neighborhood using the on-line Citizen Request Form.
 The form asks for information about the location and nature of the problem when it occurs, and whether you'd like to be contacted directly.
 Once submitted, the request will be forwarded to Traffic Division for follow up.

-Go to any SDPD area station or community storefront.
-The officer on duty or a volunteer will confirm that you have repaired your vehicle and sign off the ticket.
+Go to any SDPD area station.
+The officer on duty will confirm that you have repaired your vehicle and sign off the ticket.

 If you have an emergency, dial 9-1-1.